Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How to apply

 Upstart’s application should only take a few minutes.
-You’ll need to enter basic information about yourself — including your education, current savings and investments, which most lenders don’t ask for.
+You’ll need to enter basic information about yourself — including information about your education and grades, as well as your current savings and investments – which may differ from what other lenders may ask.

 Next, follow the prompts to have Upstart run a soft credit check.
 If preapproved, Upstart will provide instructions on how to finalize your loan request.
 You may also need to provide your college transcript, SAT scores and pay stubs.
 However, Upstart states that most borrowers won’t need to provide additional documentation when they apply.